-The chief information officer (CIO) is designated as the college's information resources manager (IRM) as required in the Texas Administrative Code §211.20(b).
-The IRM is responsible for management of the college's information resources.
+The Associate Vice President -Technology and Chief Information Officer (CIO) is designated as the college's information resources manager (IRM) as required in the Texas Administrative Code §211.20(b).
+The IRM is responsible for the management of the college's information resources.
 The designation of a college IRM is intended to establish clear accountability for setting policy for information resources management activities, provide for greater coordination of the college's information activities, and ensure greater visibility of such activities within and between institutions.